frankdavid/fast_fizzbuzz/README.md

 All the calculation needed for the previous step to work fast is done at compile time.
 A few more observations:

-* A half-batch contains 3 chunks.
-* The first chunk starts with mod 10, the second chunk starts with mod 5, the third chunk starts with mod 0.
+* The first batch starts with mod 10, the second batch starts with mod 5, the batch chunk starts with mod 0.
-* The first chunk is aligned at 8 bytes.
-We can calculate the length of each chunk at compile time using the number of digits.
-Note that since chunks don't contain a whole number of fifteeners, the three chunks will have three different sizes.
+* The first batch is aligned at 8 bytes.
+We can calculate the length of each batch and chunk at compile time.

-Using C++ templates, we generate specialized code for each `(run digits, chunk id, overflows)` triplet.
+Using C++ templates, we generate specialized code for each `(run digits, batch id, chunk id, overflows)` tuple.

 * run digits: the number of digits of each number line in this run
+* batch id: 0, 1 or 2 (see the Observation 4 above)
-* chunk id: to distinguish the chunk in the half-batch, 0, 1 or 2
+* chunk id: to distinguish the chunk in the batch, [0, kParallelism)
 * overflow count: the number of digits that will overflow after incrementing the last digit of the prefix

 In order to support the compiler in generating branchless code, we aggressively